dcvdiego/dcvdiego/README.md

 ## 🛠 Skills
-TypeScript, React Frameworks, Python, Terraform, Docker... and much more
+TypeScript, React Frameworks, Node.js, Python, Terraform, Docker... and much more!

-👩‍💻 I'm currently working on deskspacer and homelabbing!
+👩‍💻 I'm currently working on DeskSPACER and homelabbing!

 🧠 I'm currently learning C# and Terraform